sensu/sensu-docs/content/sensu-go/5.16/reference/filters.md

 {{< /language-toggle >}}

-This example will apply the same logic as the previous example but for checks with a 30 second `interval`:
+This example will apply the same logic as the previous example but for checks with a 30-second `interval`:

 {{< language-toggle >}}